 - Fat Transfer: in this procedure, excess fat is extracted from elsewhere in the body using liposuction and is injected into the breasts to give them more volume and a better shape.
 This is ideal if you have post-pregnancy weight on your stomach, hips or thighs that you can’t shift through diet and exercise, as the surgery has the double benefit of slimming down some areas whilst adding size to the breasts.

 How Long Should I Wait After Pregnancy?

-- Have you regained your pre-pregnancy weight? - It's always recommended that you gain your pre-pregnancy weight before considering breast surgery.
-Your weight has a considerable impact on the appearance of your breasts so it's not until you're back to your normal weight that you can make an informed decision.
-The amount of time needed to get back to pre-pregnancy will vary and can take up to a year for some women.
+- Getting back to your pre-pregnancy weight: it is recommended that you get back to your pre-pregnancy weight before you consider having breast enlargement surgery.
+This is because your weight can have a considerable impact on the appearance of your breasts.
+Getting back to your ‘normal’ physique means that you’re more likely to make an informed decision about whether you want a boob job or not.
+The amount of time needed to get back to pre-pregnancy weight will vary between mothers, but for some it can take up to one year.

-What If I'm Planning To Have More Children?
+What If I Want To Have More Children?

 Breast augmentation surgery does not provide insurance against further changes to your breasts as a result of pregnancy.
 If you do have a boob job and then have another child, it is likely that your breasts’ appearance will undergo permanent changes making your breast surgery redundant.
 This may mean that you will need to have surgery again in the future to achieve your desired bust.
 Since breast augmentation surgery is expensive, it is important that you carefully consider whether you want to have more children in the future before going ahead with the procedure.
 If you plan to get pregnant again, it is best to delay having a boob job until you no longer want children.